mvdh7/PyCO2SYS/docs/validate.md

 However, PyCO2SYS now calculates a wider array of properties than CO2SYS for MATLAB, and it has more inputs and options, so not everything can be tested this way.

-!!! example "What can be compared?"
+!!! example "What can't be compared?"
     The PyCO2SYS outputs either not calculated or not returned by CO2SYS v2.0.5 for MATLAB are:

       * All of the [buffer factors](../co2sys/#buffer-factors) except for the Revelle factor.